electric-eloquence/fepper-wordpress/README.md

 <h2 align="center">A frontend prototyper tool for rapid prototyping of websites</h2>

-#### This distribution of Fepper has templates configured for WordPress, along with a [WordPress theme](https://wordpress.org/themes/fepper/) built to accommodate those templates.
+#### This distribution of Fepper has templates configured for WordPress, along with a [WordPress theme](https://wordpress.org/themes/fepper/) built to accommodate these templates.

 * [Main distribution (Fepper without WordPress)](https://github.com/electric-eloquence/fepper)